WaelWM/Drawing-Web-Application/Project Documentation.md

                   </ul>
     </div>
 ```
-Firstly, we need ```div``` tag and intilize a class to it and name the class contianer.
-This div will contain all of the itmes on the webbage so it will be easier to desing in later in CSS by calling the created class which is ``` class = 'container'```.
+Firstly, we need a ```div``` tag then intilizing a class to it and name the class 'contianer'.
+This div tag will contain all of the itmes on the web page so it will be easier to desing later in CSS by calling the created class.

 ## CSS: